vegaprotocol/documentation/docs/concepts/trading-on-vega/data-sources.md

 ## Sources of data
 Inputs to the data sourcing framework can come from:
+* Any chain or layer 2 chain that supports Ethereum RPC calls and runs an EVM
 * Ethereum smart contracts
 * Signed message data source, part of the [Open Oracle ↗](https://github.com/compound-finance/open-oracle) feed
 * Specially formatted and signed JSON messages